Polo: West Asia

 Polo is not widely spread in West Asia, but still counts five active clubs in Iran, four active polo clubs in the UAE, one club in Bahrain and The Royal Jordanian Polo Club in Amman, Jordan.

 Polo in Iran is governed by the Polo Federation of Iran.
 There are five polo clubs in Iran: Ghasr-e Firoozeh, Nowroozabad, Army Ground Forces, Kanoon-e Chogan and Nesf-e Jahan.
 Iran possesses some of the best grass polo fields in the region.
 The country currently has over 100 registered players of which approximately 15% are women.
 Historically, Kurdish and Persian Arabian horses were the most widely used for polo.
 This was probably also the case in ancient times.
 Today Thoroughbreds are being increasingly used alongside the Kurdish and Persian Arabian horses.
 Some players have also been experimenting with Anglo-Arabians.
 Iranians still refer to the game of polo by its original Persian name of "Chogan", which means mallet.
 Iranians still maintain some of the ancient rituals of the game in official polo matches.

 India

+The world's oldest polo club is the Calcutta Polo Club in Kolkata, founded in the 19th century.
+It hosts the Ezra Cup, the oldest polo tournament.

 The governing body of polo in India is the Indian Polo Association.

+The World Champions Polo League was launched in Jaipur in 2016.
+It is a new version of polo, similar to the Twenty20 format of cricket.
+The pitch was made smaller and accommodated a large audience.
+The first event of the World Champions Polo League took place in Bhavnagar, Gujarat, with six teams and room for 10,000 spectators.
+The rules were changed and the duration of matches made shorter.

 Ireland

-Polo first began its Irish history in 1870 with the first official game played on Gormanstown Strand, Co.
-Meath.
-Three years later the All Ireland Polo Club was founded by Mr. Horace Rochford in the Phoenix Park.
-Since then the sport has continued to grow with a further seven clubs opening around the country.
-The sport has also been made more accessible by these clubs by the creation of more affordable training programmes, such as the beginner to pro programme at Polo Wicklow.
+Since its instigation, the sport has continued to grow with seven clubs opening around the country.
+The sport has also been made more accessible to these clubs by the creation of more affordable training programmes, such as the beginner to pro programme at Polo Wicklow.